m0ru/bak/hevner_summary + notes(!).md

   * “proof by construction” (Nunamaker 1991a)
   * **{** there’s a link to the github repo and a link to a running instance **}**
 2. **Problem Relevance:** The objective of design-science research is to develop technology-based solutions to important and relevant business problems.
-  * **{** the intensity of discussion and weight of businesses and speed of revolution/rate of new architectures being develop should attest to relevancy of the architectural challenge in js-client-application.
+  * **{** the intensity of discussion and weight of businesses and speed of revolution/rate of new architectures being develop should attest to relevancy of the architectural challenge in JS-client-application.
 Note: i need to quantify these claims. **}**
   * e.g. size of the affected economy, size of community, { number of affected projects, } …
     * **{** # of ng-based (and flux-based) projects on gh with at least same-sized code-base? **}**
     * **{** in general: also list problems other people had / experiences other people in the community had (qualitative analysis?) <!-- TODO find posts --> **}**